 - Matte ID

-- A black-and-white alpha mask of the all the selected crypto layers.
+A black-and-white alpha mask of all the selected crypto layers.

-- A colored representation of the Cryptomatte pass which can be used with a viewer node to select which crypto passes are used to create the matte image.
+A colored representation of the Cryptomatte pass which can be used as a higher contrast image for color picking.

-- In the compositing nodes, create a Cryptomatte node and link the Render Layer matching Image and Cryptomatte passes to it.
+In the compositing nodes, create a Cryptomatte node and select the Cryptomatte layer.

-- Attach a Viewer node to the Pick output of the Cryptomatte node.
+Attach a Viewer node to the combined pass of the render layers.

-- Use the Cryptomatte Add/Remove button to sample objects in the Pick Viewer node.
+Use the Cryptomatte Add/Remove button to sample objects from the Compositor backdrop.